Dookie: Recording and production

 Recording took place over the course of three weeks at Fantasy, and the album was mixed twice by Cavallo and the producer Jerry Finn.
 Though the band took their time to make a quality product as a whole, Armstrong's vocals were still recorded very quickly; he recorded about 16 or 17 songs in two days, most of them in a single take.
 Armstrong said the band at first "wanted it to sound really dry, the same way the Sex Pistols record or the early Black Sabbath records sounded", but the band found the result of this approach to be an unsatisfactory original mix.
 Cavallo agreed, and it was remixed at Devonshire Sound Studios in North Hollywood, Los Angeles.
-During the remixing process, the band took to Music Grinder Studio in Los Angeles to re-record the tracks "Chump" and "Longview" as the original recordings had been "plagued by an inordinate amount of tape hiss".
+During the remixing process, the band took to Music Grinder Studio in Hollywood to re-record the tracks "Chump" and "Longview" as the original recordings had been "plagued by an inordinate amount of tape hiss".
+Bassist Mike Dirnt substituted his Gibson G3 bass (which was broken at the time) for a Les Paul bass for these recordings, which he described as having a "hollow" sound.
 Armstrong later said of their studio experience, "Everything was already written, all we had to do was play it."
 Among the material recorded but not included on the album was "Good Riddance (Time of Your Life)", which would later be re-recorded for the band's 1997 album Nimrod and become a hit in its own right.
 The band also recorded new versions of the songs "Welcome to Paradise", "2000 Light Years Away" and "Christie Rd." from their second album Kerplunk and "409 in Your Coffeemaker" from their second EP, Slappy, though only "Welcome to Paradise" would make it onto the final album.